timmytonga/autoconfigs/README.md

 # Example of adding an ArgsGroup that is generated dynamically
-Suppose we start with this
+Suppose we start with a standard "Configs as dataclass" construction:
 ```python
 @dataclass
 class GPTBaseConfigs: